 Step 3: Attend the just-mentioned face-to-face training and assessment.

-Once those boxes are ticked, your First Aid certificate (PDF Statement of Attainment) will be emailed to you the same day.
+Once you’ve ticked these boxes, your first aid certificate (PDF Statement of Attainment) will be emailed to you the same day.

 Australia Wide First Aid certificates are recognised Australia-wide.
 Our first aid courses are also a valuable means of accruing continuing professional development (CPD) points.

 Renewing your first aid certification is recommended by regulators.
-The reason for this is that First Aid is most needed in life or death situations.
+That’s because first aid is most needed in life or death situations.
 Updating and refreshing your first aid skills makes perfect sense.

 HLTAID001 Provide cardiopulmonary resuscitation should be renewed annually.
-HLTAID003 Provide first aid should be renewed every 3 years, and so too HLTAID004 Provide an emergency first aid response in an education and care setting.
+HLTAID003 Provide first aid should be renewed every 3 years — the same applies to HLTAID004 Provide an emergency first aid response in an education and care setting.

-Do your bit for Ipswich — as well as for yourself and your family — by becoming First Aid certified as soon as possible.
+Do your bit for Ipswich, as well as for yourself and your family and friends, by becoming first aid certified as soon as possible.